 High school juniors and seniors can participate in the College Credit in High School program.
 Students interested in the English/English Composition portion of the program need to pass an entrance test (given each spring at participating high schools) or earn a score of 25 or higher on the English portion of the ACT.

-Student eligibility criteria for participation in college credit courses is determined by the UW System institution in collaboration with the participating high school.
+Student course eligibility criteria are determined by UW-Green Bay in collaboration with participating high schools.
 Examples of such eligibility criteria include passing a proficiency exam within the content area, having earned a particular grade point average, successfully completing prerequisite courses, demonstrating exceptional talent in the content area, or submitting validation from a high school faculty member that the student is qualified to take college course work in a content area.